High-Rate-SHM-Working-Group/Dataset-7-forced-vibration-and-shock/README.md

 # Dataset-7-forced-vibration-and-shock
-A dataset that looks at PCBs under continuous vibration before undergoing shock test.
+A dataset that looks at PCBs under continuous vibration before undergoing a shock event.

 This dataset contains the measured acceleration data for an electronics unit under continuous vibration before undergoing a shock test.
 Figure 1 presents the experimental test configuration where the package is mounted on a Lansmont Model P30 shock test system designed to generate a continuous forced vibration before, after, and during a shock event <a href="https://www.youtube.com/watch?v=kBaZF9kUQLQ&ab_channel=ARTS-LabattheUniversityofSouthCarolina">here</a>.